Example of a Workplace Retaliation Case

-Ebrima Jallow, who is Gambian and Muslim, is employed at a large discount retail chains as an asset protection coordinator.
+Ebrima Jallow, who is Gambian and Muslim, is employed at a large discount retail chain as an asset protection coordinator.

 Jallow’s store manager doesn’t like him and makes it known through numerous offensive comments.